intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 Follow the instructions after invoking the tools_setup function.

 Should you want more details on available compute resources and query what is available, continue with the instructions below.

-### 5.4 Linux Commands
+### 5.4 Querying Device Availability

 To query if free nodes are available run the below command on the login server (headnode).
 The terminology that we will use is localnode (your PC), headnode (login node) and computenode.
-The computenode is a high power machine for running compilations .
+The computenode is a high power machine for running compilations.

 ```
 pbsnodes -s v-qsvr-fpga | grep -B 4 fpga